Garrett Moore, 11th Earl of Drogheda

-Charles Garrett Ponsonby Moore, 11th Earl of Drogheda KG, KBE (23 April 1910 – 24 December 1989), styled Viscount Moore until 1957, was a British peer.
+Charles Garrett Ponsonby Moore, 11th Earl of Drogheda KG, KBE (23 April 1910 – 24 December 1989), styled Viscount Moore until 1957 and known commonly as Garrett Moore, was a British peer.

 Early life

-Lord Drogheda was the eldest son of The 10th Earl of Drogheda and his first wife, Kathleen Pelham Burn, and was educated at Ludgrove and Eton.
+Lord Drogheda was the eldest son of The 10th Earl of Drogheda and his first wife, Kathleen Pelham Burn, and was educated at Ludgrove, Eton and Trinity College, Cambridge, where he was a contemporary of Victor Rothschild and Guy Burgess.
 In 1940, he became a captain in the Territorial Army division of the Royal Artillery.
 In 1946, he was appointed an Officer of the Order of the British Empire (OBE).

 Career

-In 1946, he became Managing Director of The Financial Times and inherited his father's earldom in 1957.
-In 1964, he was promoted as a Knight Commander of the Order of the British Empire (KBE) and on his retirement in 1972, was appointed a Knight of the Garter (KG).
+In 1946, he became managing director of The Financial Times and inherited his father's earldom in 1957.
+In 1964, he was promoted as a Knight Commander of the Order of the British Empire (KBE) and on his retirement in 1972, was appointed a Knight Companion of the Garter (KG).
 From 1974, he was President of the Institute of Directors and from 1983, was Independent National Director of Times Newspapers, holding both posts up until his death.